Roadways Racing

 Roadways Racing was an Australian motor racing team that competed in Australian Touring Car racing in the 1980s.
 It also competed in the 1986 European Touring Car Championship.

-Roadways Racing
+History

 Roadways Racing’s origins can be traced back to 1976 when Tasmanian bituminous surfacing company Roadways became the title sponsor of the Gown-Hindhaugh team that raced Holden Toranas and Commodores in Australian Touring Car racing.
 In 1981 Roadways’ proprietor Ian Harrington bought the team.
-With the end of Group C in 1984 and son Steve moving to Europe to compete in Formula 3, Harrington closed the team.
+After considering closing the team at the end of 1984, Harrington elected to continue into the Group A era.